moyano83/Sbt-in-action/README.md

 Project dependencies are defined using the `dependsOn` method on `Project`.
 Use the `lazy val` initialization on the sbt file to avoid problems with circular references.
 To share a task across different projects, you can define it using `in ThisBuild` qualifier to the task key when you define the setting.
 By default, sbt will run all un-prefixed tasks/settings against all the projects defined in the build.

 # Chapter 4: The Default Build<a name="Chapter4></a>

+In sbt, you can inspect the dependencies a task has by using the `inspect tree <task/setting>`, this command displays an ascii tree with detailing which settings/tasks the task is dependent on and what values those setting/tasks returns.